 Flemish Giant Is the World's Largest Rabbit Breed

 Called the "king of rabbits" because of its massive size, the Flemish Giant is the biggest rabbit breed of all.
 The breed is thought to have originated from stone rabbits in the old Flemish region.
 According to the National Federation of Flemish Giant Rabbit Breeders (NFFGRB), Flemish Giants typically reach an adult size of 14 pounds.
-However, this breed has been know to hit weights as high as 22 pounds.
+However, this breed has been known to hit weights as high as 22 pounds.

 - Does tend to weigh more than bucks.